Our Lab

 Ph.D.
 Student

 Brian received his M.S. from the University of Florida.
-He is managing our research and monitoring on the endangered snail kite.
-For his dissertation, he is investigating the role of climate change on bird populations and communties.
+For his dissertation, he is investigating the role of climate change on bird populations and communities.